diku-dk/futhark/tools/release/README.md

  * Push the tag: `git push --tags`.
 This counts as a release on GitHub.

+ * Wait for GitHub Actions to create the new release.

  * Go to `https://github.com/diku-dk/futhark/releases` and copy
    release notes from `CHANGELOG.md`.